emdupre/cosn-nilearn/_sources/01-data-structures.md

 ## Dimensions, dimensions

-We can use this fitted masker to transform our data.
+We can now use this fitted masker to transform our data.

 ```{code-cell} python3
 roi_time_series = masker.transform(development_dataset.func[0])